 If you are on the job search, one of the best places you can apply is with a local staffing agency.
 Apply with us today! https://www.recruitingsolutionsonline.com/jobs/

-Mary Davis is a Recruiting Assistant for our Greenville team.
-She joined Recruiting Solutions in February 2021 as a Staffing Assistant before being promoted to her current role.
-Prior to Recruiting Solutions she worked for Duke Foods in Greenville, SC where she did account management and digital marketing for clients such as Hidden Valley and Texas Pete.
+Mary Davis is a staffing specialist for our Greenville team.
+She joined Recruiting Solutions in February 2021 as a staffing specialist before being promoted to her current role.
+Prior to Recruiting Solutions, she worked for Duke Foods in Greenville, SC where she did account management and digital marketing for clients such as Hidden Valley and Texas Pete.
 Mary holds a Bachelor’s in Business Administration from Bob Jones University.

 In her spare time you can find her cooking, trying out a new restaurant, hiking with friends or traveling.Back to Blog